bsbarkur/anveshanegalu/_posts/2024-03-04-functional-programming-mat-mul.md

-# Programming Matrix multiplication in a functional programming style
+# Programming Matrix multiplication in a functional level programming

 So, thanks to one of the connections I met recently named Sasank, I have been getting a healthy dose of lisp and different way of looking at current systems.